-The target area is almost evenly split between single-family and multi-family housing.
-This is different from the larger census tract areas, where just 13 percent and 24.3 percent of the housing is single family, attached or detached.
-The target area is largely comprised of renters, with almost 80 percent of residents renting their home.
+The target area is largely comprised of multi-family units, with only 16.3 percent of the housing stock being single-family attached or detached.
+This is similar to the larger census tract area, where 75 percent of the housing units are multi-family.
+Within census tract 1140, 83.9 percent of the homes have 2 bedrooms or less.
+The target area is largely comprised of renters, with 81 percent of residents in the area renting their home.